Zoegp/zoegp.github.io/leafbyte-how-to-use.md

 <img src="images/LeafByte- Settings.png" style="height:400px; margin-right: 30px;" align="left">

 ### Settings
-From the home screen, you can also choose Settings to reach a page of settings for the app:
+From the home screen, you can also choose *Settings* to reach a page of settings for the app:

 - **Data Save Location** chooses where the spreadsheet of data is saved.
-The choices are to not save at all, to save to the Files App, or to save to Google Drive
+The choices are to not save at all, to save to the Files App, or to save to Google Drive.
-- **Image Save Location** chooses where the annotated images are saved.
-The choices are to not save at all, to save to the Files App, or to save to Google Drive
+- **Image Save Location** chooses where the original images are saved.
+The choices are to not save at all, to save to the Files App, or to save to Google Drive.
-- **Dataset Name** chooses what to title the saved spreadsheet and images (previously used names are saved in order to easily append to that data)
+- **Dataset Name** chooses what to title the saved spreadsheet and images (previously used names are saved in order to easily append to that data).
-- **Scale Length** specifies how far it is between the centers of two dots on a side of the scale square (you can also change the units)
+- **Scale Length** specifies how far it is between the centers of two dots on a side of the scale square (you can also change the units).
 - **Next Sample Number** determines the sample number associated with the next image to be processed and automatically counts up.
 This can also be changed throughout the process by touching the current sample number.
 - **Scan Barcodes?** determines whether a barcode should be scanned before each time a photo is taken (the barcode info is recorded in the saved spreadsheet).
 Leafbyte can read most common 1D and 2D barcode formats.
-- **Save GPS Location?** determines whether GPS info should be recorded with each data point, but may slow saving.
+- **Save GPS Location?** determines whether GPS info should be recorded with each data point.
+Note that getting GPS info may slow saving.
-- **Use Black Background?** is used if the leaf is light, while the background is dark
+- **Use Black Background?** should be set if the leaf is light, while the background is dark.